-- A. There shall be one general election in each academic year, to be held in the spring semester. - B. The following officers shall be elected in the general election by the student body: - 1.
-One ASI President - 2.
-One ASI Executive Vice President - 3.
-One ASI Treasurer Vice President of Finance - 4.
+- 2. One ASI Executive Vice President - 3.
+One ASI Vice President of Finance - 4.
 Six (6) Senators-at-Large - 5.
 Fourteen Senators (2) from each of the academic colleges.
 College Senators shall be elected from those majoring in one of the various departments of the particular college. - 6.
 Five (5) Trustees for the University Student Union Board of Trustees - C. Each elected officer shall assume office and its duties on the first day of June. - D. Each elected officer shall serve a term of office for a maximum of one (1) year.
-Officers may run for re-election at an unlimited number of times. - E. A majority of all votes cast shall be necessary to elect ASI officers with the following exceptions: - 1.
+Officers may run for re- election at an unlimited number of times. - E. A majority of all votes cast shall be necessary to elect ASI officers with the following exceptions: - 1.
 Positions for Senators-at-Large are elected by a plurality. - 2.
 Positions for Senators representing the academic colleges are elected by a plurality of all votes cast for each office by the constituency of which the office is to represent. - 3.
-Positions for USU Board of Trustees are elected by plurality. - Positions for President, Executive Vice President and Treasurer-Vice President of Finance are elected by 50% plus one. - F. No officer shall hold more than one (1) major elected or major appointed office concurrently.
+Positions for USU Board of Trustees are elected by plurality. - 4.
+Positions for President, Executive Vice President and Vice President of Finance are elected by 50% plus one. - F. No officer shall hold more than one (1) major elected or major appointed office concurrently.